 Maciejewski ML, Livingston EH, Smith VA, et al. Survival among high-risk patients after bariatric surgery.

-Weight loss surgery.
+Weight loss surgery options.
 Boston Medical Center website.
-Available at: ...(Click grey area to select URL) Accessed January 15, 2013.
+Available at: ...(Click grey area to select URL) Accessed December 2, 2014.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.